-But, their natural demeanor is anything but aggressive.
+However, their natural demeanor is anything but aggressive.
 In fact, they are some of the most loving and loyal dogs around.
+Most owners tend to agree.
 They are highly emotional and often express it through warmth and affection!

 According to the American Pit Bull Foundation, the American Temperament Test Society conduced a temperament test on the Pit Bull.
 They had a passing rate of 82%.

 For reference, the general dog population scored just 77%.
 In this test, dogs were put in “unexpected situations” and any signs of unprovoked panic or aggression resulted in failure.

 To many people’s surprise, the Pit Bull passed with flying colors.

 Looking at their beefy bodies, one might make the mistake of thinking this is a case of “all brawn and no brain.”
 But again, looks are deceiving!

 These dogs are very intelligent and respond well to positive training.
 As they are very emotional, they can take any negative remarks from their owners pretty hard.
 So, it is better to reward them for good behavior and show them your appreciation.

 Generally, Pit Bulls respond well to positive reinforcement and early obedience training.
 And of course, starting at a young age is best.

 According to Pitbulls.org, the prime time to start socialization is weeks 4 to 14.
 But since they are such loyal dogs, even as adults they can slowly adapt to an owner’s training.